crockeo/cg/README.md

 ### Systems

+- [ ] **System to perform predictive updates.**
+      When a user takes an action, in many cases the result is already known.
+      E.g. staging will cause the hovered item to appear in the staged area.
+      We should make it easy to update the repo state such that an action appears to occur immediately, and then update it with the real state when the background job is finished.

 - [ ] **System to show potential inputs.**
       Render a pane on the bottom of the screen which shows the valid contextual inputs